IS UBER RESPONSIBLE IF I AM ASSAULTED IN A CAR?

 Pain and suffering of the victim

 If you have been a victim of sexual violence at the hands of an Uber driver, it is worth your time to consult with a personal injury lawyer.
 There are statutes of limitations that may apply depending on the level of sexual assault you experienced.
-If you wait beyond the allowable period, you may lose your right to pursue justice through a civil suit.
+If you wait beyond the allowable period, you may lose your right to pursue a civil lawsuit.

 According to their 2019 US Safety Report, Uber says they partnered with the National Sexual Violence Resource Center and the Urban Institute to develop a classification system to clarify categories of unwanted sexual incidents.
 They also state that this collaboration led to the development of a tool that corporations can use to understand and categorize reports of sexual misconduct by consumers.